-Sightengine's Video Moderation API works with any type of video or stream:
+Sightengine's Video Moderation API is a fully automated and real-time moderation solution for Video Content.
+It works out-of-the-box with any video or stream:

 - Static videos, meaning video files such as an MP4 file you might have available on a server

 - Streamed videos (also referred to as streams) meaning videos that are being consumed from a streaming resource.
-This could be a live video feed, a video-conferencing stream, or any video feed
+This could be a live video feed, a video-conferencing stream, or any other feed

 Sequential or Continuous Moderation

 There are two ways to moderate a Video, depending on the type of video.
 You can either do a so-called sequential moderation or a continuous moderation.
-While both yield the same results, they differ by their implementations.
-Here are the pros and cons of each:
+While both yield the same results, they differ by their implementations:

-- Once finished, the full results are sent back and the connection is closed
+- Once finished, the full results are sent back in the API response and the connection is closed

 - Your back-end submits a video and gets a stream ID from Sightengine